NYULibraries/mediacommons-vm/README.md

 Note: *If you don't see the success message `stop`, and post an issue to this project's issue queue on GitHub with the error.*

-If you see that messages, we `successfully build the new machine` and `all the code related to MediaCommons is now available inside folder "code"`.
+If you see that messages, we `successfully build the new machine` and `all the code related to MediaCommons is now available inside folder "source"`.

 Note: *Sites are not ready to see yet.*